jpb1991/fnbubbles420org-class-1/readme.md

-Individual readme.md files can be found in the sub directories.
+Individual readme.md files can be found in the folders.